Wood cross-section prepared for xylological analysis

 The methods described above have direct applications in the analysis of archaeological furniture, ethnographic wooden objects and ancient sculptures.
 Xylology for art thus makes it possible to :

-• Authenticate a work by revealing a wood that is incompatible with the period or geographical area assumed.
+• Authenticating a workby identifying wood that is inconsistent with the presumed period or geographic region.

-• Identify manufacturing techniquesby analyzing traces of shaping or assembly.
+• Determine manufacturing techniques by analyzing traces of shaping or assembly.

-• Contribute to the historical reconstructionto the evolution of the woody environment and the influence of climate on archaeological wood.
+• Contribute to historical reconstruction, particularly regarding changes in the wood environment or the influence of climate on archaeological wood.

 For art market professionals, these technical data provide a verifiable scientific basis for any appraisal, and reinforce the work's documentary and commercial value.